PooranD/Midterm-Project/README.md

 # CSN 150 Midterm-Project

-## ESP32 as a WiFi Intrusion Detection System
+## ESP32 as a WiFi based Intrusion Detection System

 ## by Emmanuel Apeatu and Pooran Dunraj

 ## Purpose
-The purpose of this project is to utilize ESP32 as a WiFi Intrusion Detection System.
-It will detect and log the unkown mac address of machines connecting to an assigned Wifi.
+The purpose of this project is to utilize ESP32 as a WiFi based Intrusion Detection System.
+It will detect and log the unknown mac addresses of router devices connected around a network.

 ## Equipment
 An ESP32 and a computer is required to perform this project.

 ## What does the project do?
-This project uses an ESP32 as a device to detect machines trying to connnect to a Wifi it is assigned to.
+This project uses an ESP32 device to detect unknown routter devices around a network.

 ## Why do you find it interesting?
-We found this project interesting because it is an easy way to create an IDS for personal home network usage.
+We found this project interesting because it is an easy way to create an IDS for personal home networks to detect and log information about uknown router devices that might pose a security risk.

-## Steps we followed
+## Steps we followed (Subjected to change)
 Steps Followed for Logging Unknown MAC Addresses
 1. Setup Environment:
 We used Arduino IDE and set up the ESP32 board via the Board Manager.